Lotus Agenda: Technical description

+Reception

+James Fallows bemoaned Agenda's discontinuation, writing in 1997 that he still used it to organize data despite the difficulty of running the DOS application on Microsoft Windows.

 Current status

+Lotus discontinued Agenda in the early 1990s, after selling about 200,000 copies at about $195 each.
 The program has been released as freeware.
 It can be downloaded from the links below.

 Lotus Agenda can still be used on Windows 3.x/9x/ME/2000/XP computers and there are still many active users around the world (see the Pimlist email list on Yahoo groups).